 To date, the documented effects of exDNA on estimates of microbial diversity are idiosyncratic.
 But also, if PMA is not used, the latest studies show that - despite accounting for a substantial portion of the total DNA - soil exDNA has a minimal effect on estimates of richness, evenness, phylogenetic diversity (PD), or the species abundance distribution based on 16S rRNA gene sequences.
 Plus, it was reported that the presence of soil exDNA is unlikely to obscure broad biogeographical patterns.
 (3)

-For it, depending on the application, question to answer and experimental design, exDNA can a potential issue or the perfect biomarker, for example with application in management practices certification or in other emergent microbiome applications like archeology or criminology.
+Depending on the application, the question to answer, and experimental design, exDNA can be a potential issue or the perfect biomarker, for example with application in management practices certification or in other emergent microbiome applications like archeology or criminology.
 In conclusion, by utilizing soil genomics and the power of soil science to analyze soil microbes and DNA, scientists and researchers can present new solutions in agriculture.

 (1) Levy-Booth, D. J., Campbell, R. G., Gulden, R. H., Hart, M. M., Powell, J. R., Klironomos, J. N., … Dunfield, K. E. (2007).
 Cycling of extracellular DNA in the soil environment.
 Soil Biology and Biochemistry, 39(12), 2977–2991.